iAlexander/iNinja/README.md

 ##<a name="contact"> Contact: </a>

 You can read, follow or drop me a line on my personal Twitter account - [@iAlexander13](https://twitter.com/iAlexander13).
-If you find any issues on the project, you can open a ticket.
-Pull requests are also welcome!